aurajs/aura/README.md

 ## Emitting and listening for event notifications

-The Aura [Mediator](https://github.com/aurajs/aura/blob/master/lib/ext/mediator.js) allows widgets to communicate with each other by subscribing, unsubscribing and emitting sandboxed event notifications.
+The Aura [Mediator](https://github.com/aurajs/aura/blob/master/lib/ext/mediator.js) allows components to communicate with each other by subscribing, unsubscribing and emitting sandboxed event notifications.
 The signatures for these three methods are:

 * `sandbox.on(name, listener, context)`
 * `sandbox.off(name, listener)`